nomeata/ghc-proofs/README.md

  * Using rewrite rules allows proofs with regard to some theory (e.g. with regard to equations about `foldr` and other list combinators), independent of whether these are proven.
+ * It works with the 8.2 and 8.4 versions of the GHC compiler.

 Why is this not so great?
 --------------------